RakhithJK/sosedoff-pgweb-wiki/Running-pgweb-behind-oauth2-proxy.md

 Follow these steps to configure Google OAuth for locally running Pgweb.

 1. Make sure to download the latest `oauth2-proxy` release.
 Head over to Github: https://github.com/oauth2-proxy/oauth2-proxy/releases
-2. Next, we need to create and configure a new Google project, head over to [Developer Console](https://console.cloud.google.com/apis/dashboard) Once you create a new project, you must configure `Oauth Concent screen`, this is where you can pick `Internal` or `External` user type.
-Pick `Internal` is your Google organization permits, otherwise `External` will do for testing.
+2. Next, we need to create and configure a new Google project, head over to [Developer Console](https://console.cloud.google.com/apis/dashboard).
+Once you create a new project, you must configure `Oauth Concent screen`, this is where you can pick `Internal` or `External` user type.
+Pick `Internal` if your Google organization permits (that'll allow logging in only with corp email), otherwise `External` will be okay for testing.
 Follow prompts for application setup.
-3. Switch to `Credentials` section and click on `Create Credentials` button in the UI.
+3. Switch to `Credentials` section and click on `Create Credentials`.
 From the dropdown, pick `OAuth Client ID`.
 Next, enter `Web Application` in the `Application Type` dropdown.
 4. On the same page, enter `http://localhost:4180/oauth2/callback` into `Authorized redirect URIs` input field.
 Hit `Create`.
-5. On the next screen you will be prompted the OAuth client ID and secret ID, save these values as we will need them to configure out OAuth proxy later.
+5. On the next screen you will be prompted the OAuth client ID and secret ID, save these values as we will need them to configure our OAuth in the next step.

 To start the proxy, replace `--client-id`, `--client-secret` and `--cookie-secret` values: